 Ad Gerritsen – Topicalities shines the spotlight on an artist who is known and loved above all in his own circle and among fellow artists, though he is less well known among the general public.
 For many visitors the exhibition will provide an opportunity to discover a fascinating body of work for the first time.
 The Gemeentemuseum recently received a donation of several works from the artist’s estate, and these are of course included in the exhibition.
 It also includes some of Gerritsen’s finest work from the collections of AkzoNobel Art Foundation and Museum Arnhem, as well as several private collections.

 In homage to Ad Gerritsen and as a thank-you to his heirs’ generous donation, AkzoNobel Art Foundation is to commission writer Mischa Andriessen and filmmaker Gerrit Schreurs to make a film which includes interviews with former students, fellow artists like Gijs Assmann and Ronald Ophuis, and grandson Levy with whom Gerritsen prepared his final work.
 The documentary includes footage never seen before of Gerritsen working and talking about his work.
-The film can be viewed in the museum’s lecture theatre throughout the run of the exhibition (for times see the website or ask at the information desk).

 A publication entitled Het ontstellende werk van Ad Gerritsen (2002, in Dutch only), which presents an overview of Gerritsen’s work, and includes an essay by our modern art curator Hans Janssen, will be available at the museum shop.